battery-pulse/pulse-telemetry/README.md

 ### Helm Chart

-This chart packages all of the Spark applications into one deployment.
+This chart packages all of the Spark applications into one distribution.
 The streaming jobs are deployed as `SparkApplication` and batch jobs as `ScheduledSparkApplication`.

 See the [chart documentation](LINKHERE) for all of the available configuration variables.